 How often should I replace my AC unit?

-With good maintenance, most systems last 10–15 years in Florida’s climate.
-Rising repair bills, high energy use, or refrigerant leaks are signs it’s time to plan a replacement.
+With good maintenance, most units last 10–15 years in Florida’s climate.
+Rising repair bills, high energy use or refrigerant leaks are signs it’s time to plan a replacement.

 What is the lifespan of an air-conditioner in Florida?

-Heat, humidity, and salt air shorten service life.
-Well-maintained units generally last 12–15 years; poorly maintained units can fail sooner.
+Heat, humidity and salt air shorten service life.
+Well-maintained units last 12–15 years.
+Poorly maintained units can fail sooner.

 Will a 3-ton AC cool a 2,000 sq ft house?

-A 3-ton (36,000 BTU) system is often undersized for 2,000 sq ft in Florida.
-Most homes that size need 4 tons or more, but a Manual J load calculation gives the final answer.
+A 3-ton (36,000 BTU) unit is often undersized for 2,000 sq ft in Florida.
+Most homes that size need 4 tons or more.
+But a Manual J load calculation gives the final answer.

 What size AC unit do I need for 1,500 sq ft?

-A 2.5- to 3-ton system is typical, assuming average insulation and ceiling height.
+A 2.5 to 3 ton unit is typical, assuming average insulation and ceiling height.

 How long does it take to replace an AC unit?